-Program Deposits, Registration, Activity and Fieldtrip Fees
+Program Deposits and/or Registration Fees

 All program deposits and/or registration fees are non-refundable and can not be applied to other programs, or additional weeks of care.
-If you need to change, cancel, or modify a week (including a change of membership status: cancel, hold or type), the Deposit paid will not be available for transfer or refund.
-For Purchase of Care families- Please refer to your registration and membership contracts for more details regarding additional allowable fees.
+If you need to change, cancel, or modify a week (including a change to membership status: cancel, hold or type), the Deposit paid will not be available for transfer or refund.
+Program registration fees are waived for Purchase of Care families.
+Please refer to your registration and membership contracts for more details.